michael105/michael105/README.md

 *====================================*

-A passionated opensource developer, currently preparing a minimal statically linked Linux distribution.
+A passionated opensource developer, currently preparing a minimal statically linked Linux distribution.<br>
 Currently doing some research on linking, dependency and package management, containerization.